 I could write a million blog posts on my goats.
 In fact, I have an entire category created for them, including our breeding pages.
 They are amazing creatures that really do make everything better.
 When I am stressed, upset, or just need a breather, I head to our goat pens and just hang out with them.
 They are seriously my favorite critter on the homestead.
 But it wasn’t always the case.
-Initially, I didn’t want to bring goats onto the homestead.
+Bringing goats to the homestead wasn’t my first choice, but I’m really glad we did it.

 When we were set to actually close on our homestead, we knew we wanted to raise rabbits, chickens, maybe a pig or two.
 But I had done some research on goats and I was pretty resistant to the idea.
 I’m sure anyone that wants to homestead has heard that goats are escape artists.
 They will find the smallest of holes and your entire herd is gone.
 We have heard that they eat everything and are hard to kill.
 Or my personal favorite, goats are entry level livestock.
 Uh, no. This is wrong.
 Except the escape artist part.